mlorentedev/mlorentedev/README.md

 **2024**   AWS Cloud Practitioner
 **2024**   Microsoft Certified Azure Fundamentals
 **2023**   Master's in Cloud Native Application Development, Rey Juan Carlos University
-**2019**   Master's in Embedded Electronic Systems, University of Málaga
+**2019**   Master's in Embedded Electronic Systems, University of Malaga
 **2018**   Bachelor's in Telecommunications Engineering, University of Seville

 ### And where I put it into practice